I'm not worried about lumps and bumps this summer, thanks to the best bras for back fat

 How we tested the best bras for back fat

 I tested a wide range of styles, shapes and designs from a whole host of brands that covered a mix of budgets and bust sizes.
-To ensure each bra was genuinely one of the best for avoiding overhang at the back, I looked for design details like firming fabrics, wider bands and seamless cups,xw22§ as well as bras that catered to a wide range of sizes.
-I wore all of them under a fitted t-shirt or dress and checked to see if it was visibly bumpy from any angle throughout the day.
+To ensure each bra was genuinely one of the best for avoiding overhang at the back, I looked for design details like firming fabrics, wider bands and seamless cups, as well as bras that catered to a wide range of sizes.
+I wore all of them under a fitted T-shirt or dress and checked to see if it was visibly bumpy from any angle throughout the day.

 How to choose the best bras for back fat

-- Higher back: this will mean the band at the back is thicker or wider and offers more back coverage, to smooth and hold a bigger surface area and smooth away lumps, much like the best plus size shapewear items.
+- Higher back: This will mean the band at the back is thicker or wider and offers more back coverage, to smooth and hold a bigger surface area and smooth away lumps, much like the best plus-size shapewear items.

 Bras That Just Missed The List